 White indicates local roads.

 It might not always be obvious, but all roads in France are numbered.
 There will be a small sign with a letter number colour combination at the top of the direction sign or signs.
-You can also find road markers bornes - on the side of the road.
-The letter tells you the type of road as does the colouring.

 C & R = Communal/rural, black letters on a white background.